Types of Degrees African Languages Majors Are Getting

 |Hispanic or Latino||0|

-Students from other countries are interested in African, too.
+African appeals to people across the globe.
 About 80.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Africa